pi-team-mn/oracle-event-listener/README.md

 # Oracle Event Listener

 Execute function on Oracle DB events.
+Oracle AW is required to use this library!

 ## Example